scope-lab-vu/deep-nn-car/README.md

 ```
 Install ZeroMQ (ZMQ)

-ZMQ package with python bindings can be installed using the following equation.
+ZMQ package with python bindings can be installed using the following installation commands.
 ```
   sudo apt-get install python-dev sudo pip install pyzmq